-- Associate of Applied Science in Computer Information Systems Technology– 55% of this degree can be completed through distance education/hybrid courses.
+- Associate of Applied Science in Computer Information Systems – 55% of this degree can be completed through distance education/hybrid courses.

 *The above programs include science and/or oral communications courses which are currently only offered as hybrid courses.
 These hybrid courses will require approximately 1/5-1/3 of the course to be completed on campus.
-Please visit with your advisor for more information pertaining to the amount of time required on campus for your specific degree program.
+Students may visit their advisor for more information pertaining to the amount of time required on campus for your specific degree program.

-The AS in Liberal Arts, AS in Education and AS in Business requirements vary based on the four-year university the student will be attending after completion of the UACCM degree.
-Please contact the advising center, or your advisor, for personalized assistance. you may also find current 2+2 plans on the My UACCM Portal under the Advising tab.
+The A.S. in Liberal Arts, A.S. in Education and A.S. in Business requirements vary based on the four-year university the student will be attending after completion of the UACCM degree.
+See specific 2+2 plans UACCM has with participating four-year universities for more information.
+Students may also contact the Student Success Center or their advisor, for personalized assistance.

 All online courses will require at least one proctored exam.
-The exam may be proctored on our campus, or at an off-site facility.
-In order to get a proctoring site approved contact UACCM Testing Services at 501-977-2060 or firstname.lastname@example.org.
-You must take care of this within the first two weeks of classes in order to have it approved prior to any proctored work.
+The exam may be proctored on the UACCM campus, or at an off-site facility.
+In order to get a proctoring site approved, contact UACCM Testing Services at firstname.lastname@example.org.
+Students must take care of this within the first two weeks of classes in order to have it approved prior to any proctored work.
 It is best to do this immediately upon registering for online courses.

 Remediation courses are not offered through distance education.
 Students who plan to take online courses must meet the prerequisites for each class they enroll in.
 See course descriptions for more information.

-In order to apply to UACCM as a distance education learner you must complete the following steps:
+steps to apply as a distance education learner at UACCM:

 Complete UACCM Admission Requirements online.

-Once admitted to UACCM and required documents have been submitted, Book an advising appointment with the Academic Advising and Career Services office to register for classes.
+Once admitted to UACCM and required documents have been submitted, Book an advising appointment with the Student Success Center to register for classes.

 All advising appointments may be made online through Appointment Plus.
-To view available registration dates and access Appointment Plus, visit the Registration page or call 501-208-5307 to make an appointment.
+To view available registration dates and access Appointment Plus, visit the Advising webpage or call 501-208-5307 to make an appointment.
 Students must be able use the video call service Zoom to be advised via distance

 Complete the Student Computer Account Form.